Browser compability with core-js and eslint

 });

-This applies to eslint version 9 and uses the eslint.config.mjs file.
+This is for eslint 9 and the new eslint.config.mjs format.

 yarn add eslint-plugin-compat -D